How it works: Shopify to Meta Conversions API (CAPI)

-Littledata’s Shopify to Meta Conversions API connection uses a combination of client-side and server-side tracking to increase event match quality and Meta Pixel attribution.
+Littledata’s Shopify to Meta Conversions API connection uses a combination of client-side and server-side tracking to increase Event Match Quality Score and improve attribution of sales to Meta Ads.

 Littledata makes this data more accurate and reliable, so that your campaigns reach the right shoppers at the right time.
 Benefits include: